moneyforwardvietnam/use-lazy-module-federation-example/README.md

 # This is example how to use `use-lazy-module-federation` and `turborepo`

 ## Develop
-- To develop all apps and packages, run the following command:
+- run the following command:

 ```
 yarn